Edge conflicts do not determine geodesics in the associahedron: Background and definitions

-Rotation distance was described by Culik and Wood \cite{cw} whose arguments showed that the one-skeleta of associahedra are connected and gave an upper bound of $2n-2$ as the distance between any two vertices of the associahedron graph of size $n$.
-Remarkable work of Sleator, Tarjan and Thurston \cite{stt} showed that the upper bound for distance between vertices for $n \geq 11$ is $2n-6$, and furthermore that that upper bound is realized for all $n$ larger than some very large $N$.
+By {\em binary tree} in the following, we mean a rooted tree where every node has either 0 children (and is thus a {\em leaf}) or 2 children (and is thus an {\em interior node}) with an order on the children, resulting in a left-to-right order on the nodes and leaves.
+Rotation distance was described by Culik and Wood \cite{cw} whose arguments showed that the one-skeleta of associahedra are connected and gave an upper bound of $2n-2$ on the distance between any two vertices of the associahedron graph of size $n$.
+Remarkable work of Sleator, Tarjan and Thurston \cite{stt} showed that a better upper bound for distance between vertices for $n \geq 11$ is $2n-6$, and furthermore that upper bound is realized for all $n$ larger than some very large $N$.
 Recent work of Pournin \cite{pournin} showed that in fact the upper bound is realized for all $n \geq 11$.
 There are no known polynomial-type algorithms to compute rotation distance, although rotation distance has been shown to be fixed parameter tractable by Cleary and St.~John \cite{rotfpt} and there are a number of approximation algorithms \cite{barilpallo, clearylinear}.
+A {\em geodesic} between two trees is a minimal length path between the trees, whose length is necessarily the rotation distance between the endpoints.

-We describe trees via the binary sequence obtained by a pre-order traversal all nodes of the tree, recording a 1 for each internal node and 0 for each leaf node, giving a binary sequence of $n$ 1's and $n+1$ 0's via this encoding.
+We describe trees via the binary sequence obtained by a pre-order traversal of all nodes of the tree, recording a 1 for each internal node and 0 for each leaf node, giving a binary sequence of $n$ 1's and $n+1$ 0's via this encoding.
 So for example the balanced tree with four leaves is encoded as 1100100.
-For the figures below, we draw triangulations as collections of chords in the hyperbolic disk with the boundary as an $(n+2)$-gon, with the intervals numbered counterclockwise from $0$ to $n$ and the root interval unlabelled at the top.
+In the figures, we draw triangulations as collections of chords in the hyperbolic disk with the boundary as an $(n+2)$-gon, with the intervals numbered counterclockwise from $0$ to $n$ and the root interval either labelled $R$ or unlabelled, at the top.
 The counterclockwise end of the interval labeled $i$ is referred to as vertex $i$ when needed.